rahil627/my-programming-stuff/langs/programming-languages.md

   - seems to be targeted for web back-end "micro-services"
   - perfect for performant, easy-to-read/maintain small programs, especially cli
 - compiles/builds to a 2MB+ executable binary which contains the runtime (including the garbage collector), which can be configured to be cut down further
+- possibly the best C FFI: just import the C psuedo-package
 - feels very scripty (in syntax)! no static/explicit declarations?
 - noted for bringing it's concurrency features to the mainstream
 - Google, but open-source